Yaq8bi/YhAkademinExercises/README.md

 ## What is resistance?
 What is the unit of resistance?

 ## What is the most manufactured device in history?
+The transistor is most manufactured device in history
 ## What is an integer number?

 ## What is a real number?